hexclover/hco/README.md

 # hco

-My personal Gentoo overlay, use at your own risk.
+Personal Gentoo overlay.
+Use at your own risk.

 ## Packages

-Some packages in this overlay:
+Some useful packages to myself:

-- Fonts:
+- Fonts, for example:
   - `hanazono-mincho`
   - `nerd-fonts` (HUGE package, be careful!)
+- `app-i18n/mozc-ut`
 - `app-misc/anki-bin`
 - `x11-misc/eaglemode`